Friday 27th May 14:00-15:00

 Once a month on Fridays (dates can vary!), starting 14

-Zoom and Room 332 unless announced otherwise, Forest Sciences Building, 3rd floor, Viikki
+Zoom and/or Room 332 unless announced otherwise, Forest Sciences Building, 3rd floor, Viikki

 The Wine & Science seminars provide a valuable channel of constructive criticism from a wide and multidisciplinary audience on your work.
 Anyone from a PhD student to a Professor can give a presentation.
 Wine Seminars are a great way to present ongoing work and discuss preliminary results so that the seminar has a chance to feedback on your work.
 Finalized studies can also be presented.
 The audience is usually composed of MSc and PhD students, postdocs and senior staff with diverse backgrounds, so it is good to prepare a few introductory slides.